ROCm/rockbuilder/README.md

 pytorch audio version: 2.7.0
 ```

-You can also test the flash-attention support from the pytorch with this example application:
+You can also test the flash-attention support in PyTorch with the following example application:

 ```
 python examples/torch_attention_check.py
 ```

-# Other Rockbuilder Usage Examples
+# Other RockBuilder Usage Examples

-Rockbuilder can also take optional build arguments.
+RockBuilder also supports optional build arguments as follows:

 ## Checkout Only the Source Code

-This will show how to checkout the source code for the pytorch 2.8 related applications without building them.
-Source code would be checked out to directory `src_apps`
+This command checks out the source code for the PyTorch 2.8–related applications without building them.
+The source code will be checked out to the `src_apps` directory.

 ```bash
 python rockbuilder.py --checkout apps/pytorch_28_amd.apps
 ```

-Source code for each project would be checked out under the di

-## Checkout Source Code to Custom Directory
+## Checkout Source Code to a Custom Directory

+This command checks out the source code for each project to the `custom_src_location` directory instead of the default `src_apps` directory.

 ```bash
 python rockbuilder.py --checkout --src-base-dir custom_src_location apps/pytorch_28_amd.apps
 ```

-Source code for each project would be checked out under the directory `custom_src_location` instead of using the src_apps.

-## Build and Install Python Wheel to Custom Directory
+## Build and Install Python Wheel to a Custom Directory

-In this example we build and install only the pytorch audio and
-copy the produced pytorch audio wheel to directory "test" instead of using default "packages/wheels"
+This command builds and installs only PyTorch Audio and copies the produced PyTorch Audio wheel to the `test` directory instead of the default `packages/wheels` directory.

-Note that pytorch audio requires that pytorch itself has been built and installed first.
+>**Note:** PyTorch Audio requires PyTorch to be built and installed first.

 ```bash
 python rockbuilder.py apps/pytorch_audio.cfg --output-dir test
 ```

-## Checkout Single Application Source Code to Custom directory
+## Checkout the Source Code of a Single Application to a Custom Directory

+This command checks out the source code of a single application to the `src_prj/py_audio` directory.

 ```bash
 python rockbuilder.py --checkout apps/pytorch_audio.cfg --src-dir src_prj/py_audio
 ```

-Source code would be checked out to directory `src_prj/py_audio`:

-## Checkout custom pytorch_audio version
+## Checkout a Custom Version

-This would checkout the v2.6.0 version instead of the version specified in the pytorch_audio.cfg file
+This command checks out the source code of PyTorch Audio version `2.6.0` instead of the version specified in the `pytorch_audio.cfg` file.

 ```bash
 python rockbuilder.py --checkout pytorch_audio --pytorch_audio-version=v2.6.0
 ```

-## Execute only the Install Phase for Previously build Pytorch audio
+## Execute Only the Install Phase

+This command executes only the install phase for a previously built PyTorch Audio.

-Note that pytorch audio requires that pytorch has been built and installed first.
+>**Note:** PyTorch Audio requires PyTorch to be built and installed first.

 ```bash
 python rockbuilder.py --install apps/pytorch_audio.cfg
 ```

-# Adding a new application to RockBuilder
+# Add a New Application to RockBuilder

-There exist two types of configuration files that are stored in the applications directory.
+RockBuilder uses two types of configuration files stored under the applications directory.

-## Project list configuration files
+## Project List Configuration Files

-apps/core.apps is an example of project list configuration file.
+`apps/core.apps` is an example of project list configuration file.

-Project list configuration files are used to define a list of applications
-that are build by the RockBuilder.
-For now the RockBuilder is hardcoded
-to always use the apps/core.apps to check the appliation list but
-in the future the functionality can be extended to allow having multiple
+Project list configuration files define a set of applications built by RockBuilder.
+Currently, RockBuilder is hardcoded to use `apps/core.apps` to determine the application list, but in the future, this functionality could be extended to support multiple project lists.
-different project lists.

-core.apps example:
+Example `core.apps` file:

 ```bash
 [apps]